MARKET TRENDS

 For someone who aspires to build a true custom home, one benefit is the freedom to make decisions around details both big and small.
 And with production homes, those benefits are often compromised in favor of the priorities of the real estate developer’s economies of scale and her pro forma.

-While spec homes can also be quite nice, they are similar to a production homes in that they were not created with the exact tastes and standards of the end user — and are often contingent on the developer’s end goals.
+While spec homes can also be quite nice, they are similar to a production homes in that they were not created with the exact tastes and standards of the end user — and are often contingent on the developer’s financial end goals.

 In short, various types of “new” homes such as production homes and spec homes are not to be confused with a true custom home, primarily because there is less control, less decision making, and less opportunity to imbue your specific tastes and desires into the end product.